 Desiree Hellegers is a university professor, oral historian, poet, playwright, member/producer with the Old Mole Variety Hour Collective on KBOO Radio in Portland, Oregon, and contributor to Counterpunch.org

-They co-founded (with Noel Sturgeon) WSU's Collective for Social and Environmental Justice (CSEJ) in 2002.
+They are a founding co-director–with Noel Sturgeon–of WSU's Collective for Social and Environmental Justice (CSEJ), which is celebrating its 20th year in 2022.
 CSEJ coordinates/d public events, talks and conferences, and for years offered a certificate in Social and Environmental Etudies and will again soon.

-More information on Hellegers' work can be found at:
+More information on Hellegers' work can be found here.

 Degrees: B.A., Georgetown University

 Visiting Fellow, Department of History and Philosophy of Science, Cambridge University ('91-2)